-Ah, so the time for planting and repotting is over… comes the time to marcot your clematis and prepare cuttings from them!
+Spring is over, the time for planting and repotting is past… with summer comes the time to marcot your clematis and prepare cuttings from them to get even more abundant blooming!

 Clematis is mighty hardy… but only if you start it out well